IsThisAnExpert/climate_bot/README.md

 ## What it does

-1. Parses a manully curated list of experts an assigns a trustability score following this equation {description_here}.
+1. Parses a manully curated list of experts an assigns a credibility score following this equation {insert *big_important_description_here*}.
 2. Populates a MariaDB database with relevant tweet information {description}
-3. Hears a twitter stream for any tweet with the `@IsThisAnExpert` mention. (right now only can lisen to retweets quoting it, further dev: answer to tweet replies)
+3. Hears a twitter stream for any tweet with the `@IsThisAnExpert` mention.
-4. Calclulates the trustability score for the user calling the bot
+4. Calclulates the credibility score for the tweet of the user calling the bot.
+5. Replies to the mention* with a message with the credibility score of the person.

+###### * right now only can answer to retweets with a quouted reply calling it (further dev: answer to tweet replies)

 ## Install